samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/participate.md

 header = "How To Get Tokens"

-text1 = "Join the ThreeFold foundation."
+text1 = "Buy tokens from public exchanges, our tokens are ERC20 compatible tokens."

-text2 = "You can help by buying ThereFold tokens, you can become a farmer by hosting a node in your home or office to help the network grow fast."
+text2 = "You can become a farmer by hosting TF Nodes to help the network grow fast."

-text3 = "Please contact us through the chat widget on the website or the live chat in the smartphone app for more information on becoming a TF Farmer"
+text3 = "You can invest in an independent Farming Cooperative which will deploy capacity globally."

-text4 = "The Token is a digital currency and can be traded on public exchanges."
+text4 = "Please contact us through the chat widget on the website or the live chat in the smartphone app for more information on becoming a TF Farmer."

 weight = 8
 +++